-Item 49 states that no person who had ever been placed in segregated housing or isolation for risk of sexual victimization were interviewed by the auditor.
-According to Table 2 in the 2022 Auditor Handbook, the minimum number of interviews for a unit with the overall population of Murray Unit should have been at least two.
-It is absolutely certain that some people had met this requirement.
-As with item 28, this indicates a failure to investigate and understand
+Persons who were ever placed in segregated housing or isolation due to risk of sexual victimization.
+The audit report states that there were two persons who had been placed in segregated housing or isolation for risk of sexual victimization at Lynaugh-Fort Stockton Complex on the first day of the onsite audit, but that none were interviewed.
+According to Table 2 in the 2022 Auditor Handbook, the minimum number of interviews for a unit with the overall population of this complex should have been two.14 The audit thus failed to include the minimum number of interviews required for this target population.